TheStarAlight/eTraj.jl/docs/src/manual3_main_method.md

 - `sample_t_num` : Number of time samples.

+- `sample_cutoff_limit = 1e-16` : The cut-off limit of the probability of the sampled electron, electrons with probabilities lower than the limit would be discarded (default `1e-16`).

 ### Step Sampling

 In the step sampling scheme, the `sample_t_num` time samples are uniformly distributed in the interval `sample_t_intv`.